Porges/ways-to-play/src/games/ship-captain-crew/index.md

 always to roll a Ship ({%dice 6%}), Captain ({%dice 5%}), and Crew ({%dice 4%}), in that order.

+Sometimes it is called Ship, Captain, Mate, and Crew — where the Mate is the
+{%dice 4%}, and the remaining two dice are the Crew.
+Other recorded names are Mariner, Battleship, or Destroyers.[@ScarneOnDice p.
+364] All of these names, for whatever reason, are nautical!

-The earliest I have found it reported is the early 1970s; however
-@GamesTheyPlayInSanFrancisco [p.
-58] describes it as an “old favorite”.
-It seems to have originated on the West Coast of the USA.{%fn%}See previous book title, and @TheGreatGreen [p.
+The oldest record I have found of the game is from 1937, where it is mentioned as being played in Mexico.[@MexicoAroundMe p.
+25] It seems to have been popular on the West Coast of the USA in the 1970s.{%fn%}See @GamesTheyPlayInSanFrancisco [p.
+58], and @TheGreatGreen [p.
 121] says it is a “dice game played in West Coast bars”.{%endfn%}

 ## Play